rojvv/mediawiki/api/README.md

 # API

-> A MediaWiki API wrapper with TypeScript type declarations.
+> A MediaWiki API wrapper with TypeScript support

 ## Introduction